X

 Caleb Williams, QB, Chicago Bears

-In a year when rookie quarterbacks shone, number one overall pick Caleb Williams was a bit of a disappointment.
+In a year when rookie quarterbacks shone, No. 1 overall pick Caleb Williams was a bit of a disappointment.
 He completed just 62.5% of his passes and he looked like he was unprepared for the big time.

-Williams also has new targets to throw to in first-round rookie WR Luther Burden III and TE Colston Loveland.
+Williams also has new targets to throw to in second-round rookie WR Luther Burden III and first-round rookie TE Colston Loveland.

 J.J.
 McCarthy, QB, Minnesota Vikings

-Minnesota Vikings quarterbacks always succeed under coach Kevin O’Connell.
+Minnesota Vikings quarterbacks always succeed under head coach Kevin O’Connell.

 His team scored 30 or more points in 12 of 15 games, and McCarthy led the Big Ten in completion percentage, yards per attempt, and passer rating.
 Some would criticize the Michigan offense for being simple to run, but the Vikings offense is, too.